McTavishLab/physcraper_ms/joss_submission.md

 - Matched sequences below an e-value, percentage similarity, and outside a minimum and maximum length threshold are discarded.
 This filtering leaves out genomic sequences.
   All acepted sequences are asigned an internal identifier, and are further filtered.
-- Because the original alignments usually do not have the GenBank accession numbers on the sequence names, a filtering process is needed.
-Accepted sequences that belong to the same taxon of the query sequence, and that are either identical or shorter than the original sequence are also discarded.
-Only longer sequences belonging to the same taxon as the orignal sequence will be considered for further analyses.
+- Because the original alignments usually lack GenBank accession numbers, a filtering step is needed.
+Accepted sequences that belong to the same taxon of the query sequence, and that are either identical or shorter than the original sequence are discarded.
+Only longer sequences belonging to the same taxon as the orignal sequence will be considered further for analysis.
 - Among the remaining filtered sequences, there are usually several exemplars per taxon.
   Although it can be useful to keep some of them to, for example, investigate monophyly within species, there can be hundreds of exemplar sequences per taxon for some markers.
-  To control the number of sequences per taxon kept for further analyses, by default 5 sequences per taxon are chosen at random.
-This number can be controlled by the user.
+  To control the number of sequences per taxon in downstream analyses, 5 sequences per taxon are chosen at random.
+This number is set by default but can be modified by the user.
   <!--***How does pyphlawd, or phylota does the exemplar per sepcies choosing?***-->
 - Reverse complement sequences are identified and translated.
-- This cycle of sequence search is performed two times. ***Is there an argument to control the number of cycles of blast searches with new sequences***
+- This cycle of sequence search is performed once.
+Users can BLAST newly found sequences. ***Is there an argument to control the number of cycles of blast searches with new sequences?***
-- A fasta file containing all sequences resulting from the BLAST searches is generated for the user.
+- A local database of full sequences is downloaded to the software directory, and a fasta file containing filtered and processed sequences resulting from the BLAST search is generated for the user.

 ## DNA sequence alignment

 - The software MUSCLE [@edgar2004muscle] is implemented to perform alignments.
-- First, all new seweunces are aligned using default MUSCLE options.
+- First, all new sequences are aligned using default MUSCLE options.
 - Then, a MUSCLE profile alignment is performed, in which the alignment of new sequences is aligned against the original alignment, working as a template.
 This ensures that the final alignment follows the homology criteria established by the original alignment.
 - The final alignment is not further processed automatically.
-We encourage users to check it by eye and eliminate columns with no information.
+We encourage users to check it using any of the many tools for alignment processing, and eliminate columns with no information.

 ## Tree reconstruction

-- A gene tree is reconstructed for each alignment provided, using RAxML with bootstrap replicates.
+- A gene tree is reconstructed for each alignment provided, using RAxML [@stamatakis2014raxml] with bootstrap replicates.
 - The final result is a gene tree coupled to the conlict info.

 ## Tree comparison